Electron Backscatter Diffraction (EBSD) Analysis

 In addition, Microtrace uses CrystalMaker software to help visualize crystal and molecular structures.
 This software allows us to create dynamic and rotatable modeled visualizations, which further enables us to design structures, predict certain properties, and explore interactions with other materials.
 In essence, EBSD is the high tech, electron microscopy version of the spindle stage, which utilizes polarized light microscopy and crystal optics to determine crystal orientation from a specimen mounted on a rotatable needle.

-Oxford’s Symmetry system also includes mapping abilities in conjunction with its AZtec software.
+Microtrace’s EBSD system and its accompanying AZtec software allows us to create maps.
 This feature automates the pixel-by-pixel collection of EBSPs, elemental compositions, and the resultant phase identifications of large areas of a specimen.
 The CMOS camera and lightning-fast SSD microprocessor allow for the rapid assemblage of the large amounts of data generated by this method.
 Accordingly, phase maps of the areas of interest within a sample can be created in order to analyze and characterize the relationships between adjoining crystal phases.

 The phase map shown below is that of a polished steel specimen.
 This steel contains two crystal phases: body-centered cubic (BCC) steel, and face-centered cubic (FCC) steel, which are indicated in red and blue, respectively.